bethlemmons/Programming-Journey/Linux Mastery Course/Section 4 Linux File System.md

 6. [a command] --> This command allows you to see all the files in a directory, even the hidden files.
 7. [tab completion] --> easily use tab to complete the command.
 8. Linux doesn't determine file type using file extension.
+9. [Wildcards] are used to build patterns called "regular expressions".
+ 	--> [ls * ] to call anything/everything ending or beginning with specific letters.
+	-->[ls ?] allows you to limit the length of a query -->ls file[] anything that you specifically want to call in the square brackets.
+Allows you to be more specific in your calls.
+Can do [][][] for each specific thing you are calling.